Morphometric and Anatomic Characteristics of Pronator Quadratus Muscle

 dc.language.iso en

-dc.publisher Elsevier B.V. en_US
+dc.publisher Elsevier Inc en_US

-dc.relation.ispartof Chinese Journal of Traumatology - English Edition en_US
+dc.relation.ispartof Chinese Journal of Traumatology en_US

 dc.rights info:eu-repo/semantics/openAccess en_US

-dc.subject Anterior interosseus nerve en_US
+dc.subject Anterior Interosseus Nerve en_US

 dc.subject Morphology en_US